 If you are a BKA talk organiser and would like us to do multiple talks as part of your winter series please email us HERE so we can discuss your needs for a series of talks that compliment each other.
 For one off talks please use the form below.

-An Australian Bee Farming Season – I will talk you through my experiences working on a 2,500 hive bee farm in Australia in 2019.
-You will learn lots about the differences to beekeping in the UK and Australia from the different practices of migratory beekeeping to the attitude and prevelance of bee diseases.
-I’ll talk about beekeeping during the bushfires and the unquie challenges faced in Australia
+An Australian Bee Farming Season – Matthew will talk you through his experiences working on a 2,500 hive bee farm in Australia in 2019.
+You will learn lots about the differences to beekeeping in the UK and Australia from the different practices of migratory beekeeping to the attitude and prevalence of bee diseases.
+Matthew talk about beekeeping during the bushfires and the unique challenges faced in Australia

-From 20 hives to 60 in just one season! – In this talk I explain how I got from 20 hives to 60 in just one season.
-Making an increase is one of the most talked about aspects of beekeeping and I will share how I managed my expansion from 2 hives to over 120 within just a few seasons.
-While most beekeepers won’t want to be expanding up to 60 hives we will explain how our simple no-nonsense methods can be used to make increases from 2 hives and up!
+From 20 hives to 60 in just one season! – In this talk Matthew explains how he went from 20 hives to 60 in just one season.
+Making an increase is one of the most talked about aspects of beekeeping and Matthew will share how he managed his expansion and while most beekeepers won’t want to be expanding up to 60 hives or more he will explain how simple no-nonsense methods can be used to make increases from 2 hives and up!

-My Route into bee farming and the expansion of Holt Hall Apiary – My route from accounting student to full time bee farmer is a little unsual, especially as i’m still only in my mid 20’s!
-I’ll talk your guests through how I got into beekeeping, how I grew my business and lessions I learnt along the way.
-This is a fun and relaxed talk with lot’s of pictures from when I started as a hobby beekeeper through to today!
+My Route into bee farming and the expansion of Holt Hall Apiary – Matthew’s route from accounting student to full time bee farmer is a little unusual, especially as he’s still only in my mid 20’s!
+Matthew will talk your guests through how he got into beekeeping, how he grew Holt Hall Apiary and lessons learnt along the way.
+This is a fun and relaxed talk with lot’s of pictures from when Matthew started as a hobby beekeeper through to today with 140 hives!